|Nutrition Facts (per serving)|

 - pepper to taste

 Heat a walnut-sized chunk of butter in a pot.
 When it is melted and begins to bubble, add the onion.

 While you are doing this, heat another chunk of butter in a second pot (large enough to cook the risotto in).
 When it begins to bubble, add the rice, and cook, stirring, until the grains become translucent.

-Add the heated wine (we simply microwave it), stir until it has evaporated, and add the apple mixture, together with the first ladle of broth.
+Add the heated wine (you can simply microwave it), stir until it has evaporated, and add the apple mixture, together with the first ladle of broth.

-Check seasoning, and continue to cook until the rice reaches the firm-but-chewy al dente stage, stirring gently and adding broth as the rice absorbs it.
+Check the seasoning, and continue to cook until the rice reaches the firm-but-chewy al dente stage, stirring gently and adding broth as the rice absorbs it.

 At this point, turn off the heat, stir in the remaining butter and the cream, and cover the pot for two minutes.